Once we’ve reached the tipping point we’ll be powerless to intervene.

 The entire woodland ecosystem plays a huge role in locking up carbon, including the living wood, roots, leaves, deadwood, surrounding soils and its associated vegetation.

-That's how much carbon the woodlands of the UK lock up in living trees.
+That's how much carbon the UK's woodlands store in living trees, dead wood, leaf litter and soil.

 400+ tonnes carbon